inflection-zone/wisdom-zone/platform-engineering/Pulumi/README.md

 * ### [Infrastructure for Dockerized Application On EC2](./Pulumi-for-EC2-with%20script.md)

     * Pulumi code to create an EC2 instance with Userdata script in custom VPC and other AWS resources.
+    * The code includes Userdata script for EC2 instance, through which we will spin up containers having a full stack node.js app using docker-compose while launching the instance.

 * ### [Infrastructure for dev env](./Pulumi-dev-env.md)

-    * This pulumi code will create many AWS resources like networking related components, EC2 and RDS instances with their supporting components
+    * This pulumi code will create many AWS resources like networking related components, EC2 and RDS instances with their supporting components.